JavaScript avatar library

 import bottts from '@dicebear/styles/bottts.json' with { type: 'json' };

-const avatar = new Avatar(bottts, {
+const avatar = new Avatar(style, {

 seed: 'robot-42',